veeso/termiWin/README.md

 termiWin is a library which purpose is to allow you to use on a Windows system, the same code used in Linux to communicate with a device through a serial port.
 This is possible because termios’s functions have been rewritten to be compatible with Windows’s COM functions.

+---

+## Project status ⚠️

+I'm no longer working on this project, so this should be considered as an abandoned project.
+Feel free to fork it, but please, consider that even forking this project should be considered wrong, and here's why:

+First of all, I think this project is just wrong.
+I've implemented this in 2017, when I had just started my career as a dev, and many things have changed since then, even the way I see software.
+At the time I saw no issue with something like termiwin, but now, personally, I think termiwin is a huge mistake, I even feel ashamed for implementing it.
+It is so far from my idea of how software should work, that I just feel bad every time someone stars this project.
+Portings are a cool thing, but termiwin is not a porting.
+It's just a copy-paste of some linux headers and "pray it works and be thankful to the creator of the world if it runs on your machine".

+> why didn't you fix it to make it good, then?

+Well, I tried at least, but it's just not possible.
+If there is not a porting of termios out there for windows, it's because there cannot be one.
+I/O on linux is so much different from how I/O is managed on Windows, that this thing cannot just work.
+I felt so smart when I implemented this like

+> I'm so cool yo, I'm the only one who wrote a porting of termios for Windows

+Do you think MinGW devs are stupid?
+No, they're F not.

+In addition to this, I have just no interest in this project:

+1. First of all, I've moved away from C/C++ development, thanks, god.
+You should do it too.
+2. I've developed software for Windows once in my lifetime and I promised myself that I would never do this.
+Do you know what Windows is good for?
+Playing videogames.
+And not because games run fine there, but just because the game producers, won't develop games for other platforms.
+If I didn't play games, I wouldn't even use Windows.
+When I develop on Windows, I'm on a terminal running WSL all the time.
+So I don't even think of developing on this damned operaring system again.
+3. I've got many other projects that received much more interest from the community.

+> TL;DR
+> I won't work on this project anymore.
+Stop asking me to solve your issue, because I won't be able to.
+> I hate Windows.

+---

 ## Implementation